The four-time champ shares his take on strength training, time-efficiency and being vulnerable.

 Over the years, those efforts have garnered plenty of headlines and media coverage, as fans and competitors try to unlock the secrets to one of the world’s greatest athletes.
 But James knows that the real keys to success are more fundamental than fitness trends.

-As part of his new partnership with Tonal, James sat down for an exclusive interview to talk about the key components of his approach to training—including how he treats strength training like a lifestyle, how he jams to Frank Sinatra during workouts, and how he recovers with a Sunday full of football.
+It’s that efficiency that keeps James at the top of his game, even at age 37 and heading into his 20th professional season.
+As part of his partnership with Tonal, James sat down for an exclusive interview to talk about his approach to the upcoming season and the key components of his training—including how he treats strength training like a lifestyle, how he jams to Frank Sinatra during workouts, and how he recovers with a Sunday full of football.

 On Strength Training: